camunda/camunda-docs/optimize/components/userguide/edit-mode.md

 ## Adding/editing description

 Under the **Dashboard** name, the description can be seen.
-Using the **Add/Edit** button, add, edit, or remove the description.
+Using the **Add/Edit** button, you can add, edit, or remove the description.
 The text editor allows you to add a plain text description with a limit of 400 characters.

 ![Add description modal](./img/dashboad-descriptionModal.png)